Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Design

-Another scenario of Bluetooth-based contact tracing is that, if the mobile APP receives a transaction containing other user's infected health status and his mac addresses, the Bluetooth-based contact tracing will query its local blockchain database based on these mac addresses, and check whether the current user has a contact record with the infected user.
-If they have a contact history, then the mobile APP will alert the user.
-Then, the mobile APP will transfer and broadcast this transaction again on the network to alert other users who may have a contact history.
+There is a scenario to address.
+When the smartphone application receives a transaction containing another user's infected health status and his Bluetooth mac addresses, the notification function in Bluetooth-based contact tracing will query its local database for these mac addresses and check whether the current user has a contact record with the infected user.
+If they have a contact history, then the application will alert the user.
+Then, the application will propagate this transaction again on the network to alert other users who may have contact with the infected user.